Campus landmarks

 Canada Research Chair in Language and Literacy Education

-Dr. Kimberley Lenters' research focuses primarily on ways in which socio-material perspectives of literacy may be utilized to understand and enhance children's literacy development across their terrains of home, community, and school.
+Dr. Kimberly Lenters' research focuses primarily on ways in which socio-material perspectives of literacy may be utilized to understand and enhance children's literacy development across their terrains of home, community, and school.

 Learn more about Dr. Lenters' work in language and literacy in education